+We have zero tolerance of any form of bribe being received or given by our own representatives, clients, partners or suppliers.
+We never accept direct or indirect bribes, other improper benefits or compensation for the benefit of the business and/or for financial gain.
 PE is proactive in combatting corruption and underpinning good business ethics.
 We operate a clear, Group-wide Code of Conduct, which is accepted both internally and externally.
 The Code sets out guidelines on how we should operate our business in an ethical and socially correct way.
 These include guidelines on corporate culture, business ethics, ethics and morality, undue influence, corruption and the reporting of irregularities.
 Our employees are responsible for familiarising themselves with and adhering to our Code of Conduct, as well as laws and regulations.
 To ensure continued high standards and strengthen awareness of anti-corruption and business ethics, from 2022 we introduced an annual requirement for all employees to read and accept the Code of Conduct.

 We also address the issue through effective control and risk management.
-All our agreements with customers and subcontractors must be in writing.
+All our agreements with clients and subcontractors must be in writing.
 We regularly organise workshops and dilemma discussions to give everyone the opportunity to discuss these issues.